polymorphicshade/PolyAssistant.FramePack-Studio/user_guide.md

 To update, simply run `docker compose up -d` again - if there is a new version it will be fetched from the Docker servers and deployed over your previous copy automatically.

+### Automated (Windows only)

+If you are on Windows, you can get up and running quickly by using the `install.bat` file in the FP-Studio directory.
+Running that will open an interactive prompt that will ask you a couple of questions and then set up all the dependencies for you.

+If you used `install.bat` to set up your install, you should run `update.bat` after any FP-Studio version change.

 ### Manual

 If you are familiar with Python or cannot use Docker for some reason, then you can install FP-Studio manually.